dwqqiu/myhttpd/README.md

-# A Simple HTTP Client and Server
+## A Simple HTTP Client and Server
+Learnt basic socket programming techniques, run as daemon and managing child processes.